Ristar-art/AMSite-packages/src/services/six-pages.md

 ---
 title: Pro-Ubgrade
+description: |
-description: We offer a range of services to help you achieve your goals
+    We offer a range of services to help you achieve your goals Custom-made solutions tailored to your needs
+    Expert guidance and support throughout the process
 slug: six-pages
 services: six pagee
-thumb: ../images/thumb/Sixpage.jpeg
+thumb: ../images/thumb/Sixpage.png
 ---

 title: Web Development